 About

-I'm Tom, I'm 26 and work as a Web Developer (Specialising mainly in PHP) for a web design agency in Milton Keynes in the UK.
+I'm Tom, I work as a University Lecturer and Web Developer (Specialising mainly in PHP).
 I have had an interest in programming since messing around with the code for various computer games since I was about twelve.
 I consider it an art more than a science and love to explore the creative side more than the functional side of the subject.
-Since then I've been to college and university, now I get to do what I enjoy for a living!
-I have a first class BSc Hons degree in Software Engineering and if I could afford it I'd love to do a PhD on the subject of Software Architectures.
-Programming wise, my interests lie in best practices, clean code software architectures and separation of concerns.

-Some of my other interests are: Drinking too much, Music (Live, especially!), Writing (hence the blog, though I'd like to condense all my ideas into a book one day), Not very good photography, Technology, and enjoying life.
+Some of my other interests are: Programming (obviously) Music (Favourite bands are VNV Nation, Sonata Arctica and Tool), Writing (hence the blog, though I'd like to condense all my ideas into a book one day), occasional photography, Technology, and enjoying life.
 For this blog, I'm going to keep it programming related.
 It's a place I can store my musings and share ideas with the world.
-I'm also not going to make any commitments as to how often I update it and I'll only write on topics which spark my interest... though suggestions are welcome.
+I'm also not going to make any commitments as to how often I update it and I'll only write on topics which spark my interest... though suggestions are always welcome.

 Why r.je?